 He’s a kid with a lotta love to give, and he’s giving it to their show and their performers and anyone he talks to.
 And it makes their experience memorable, delightful, better in all ways.

-How to Attract Regulars like No-K Nic
+How to attract regulars like No-K Nic

 So how can a hopeful open mic host cultivate regulars like Nic?
 Well, first they’ve gotta find you.
 Which means you need to promote your show.
 More on that in a future post.